 Persons who are paid by the hour are paid only for those hours that they actually work and therefore are not paid for holidays; however, if their supervisor should need them to work on a holiday, then they would be paid for that holiday.
 The exception to this policy affects non-contract personnel who work 25 or more hours per week: they will be given Christmas and New Year's Day off with pay.

-3.9.2 Vacation Time
+3.9.2 On Campus Employment for Students and Graduate Assistants